 He does not have any family relationship with any of the Directors and/or substantial shareholders of the Company nor has he any personal interest in any business arrangement involving CME.
 He has no convictions for offences over the past 10 years other than traffic offences.

-He holds 50,000 shares in CME and has no interests in the securities of any subsidiary companies of CME.
+He does not hold any shares in CME and has no interests in the securities of any subsidiary companies of CME.
 He also sits on the Board of several other private limited companies.